 The classic leadership and life model book!

 Anyone who aspires to be a leader or wants to understand how to be impactful has read this book.

 These foundational principles should be in every leader’s cadre of skills.

-Daniel Pink breaks the mold of strategy and business in this book as he provokes people to embrace whole brain thinking.
+Daniel Pink breaks the mold of strategy and business in this book by provoking people to embrace whole-brain thinking.

-As an artist, I HAD TO READ IT, and it does not disappoint!
+As an artist, I had to read it; it does not disappoint!

 I give it an A+ for Awesome.

 8. StrengthsFinder by Tom Rath

 Strengths-based performance is hot right now, and organizations are trying to tap into what their people do best.

 I equate the 34 “themes” to how people like to show up in their daily work.